Online High School Graduation Requirements

 No matter which degree completion plan your student decides upon, he or she has the option to take Dual Enrollment courses.

-For class standing and placement students must meet the following requirements:
+For class standing and placement students are encouraged to meet the following requirements:

 |9||Successfully complete 8th grade|

 |10||Accumulate a minimum of 7 credits|